espocrm/documentation/docs/development/coding-rules.md

 * Do not write *phpdoc* for non-public methods and properties.
 It's OK if you don't write *phpdoc* at all.
 * Do not comment out a code.
 Remove it.
 It will still be available in *git*.

+Exception: Adding comments may be reasonable in some rare cases.

 Bad:

 ```php